iggy18/blog_project/README.md

 - add multiple models
 - use an alternate test runner
 - add more advanced fields to models, e.g. created time stamp

+lab 28

+[x] Create BlogListView that extends appropriate generic view [x] associated url path is an empty string
+[x] Create BlogDetailView that extends appropriate generic view [x] associated url path is post/<int:pk>/
+[x] Create BlogCreateView that extends appropriate generic view [] associated url path is post/new/
+[x] Create BlogUpdateView that extends appropriate generic view [] associated url path is post/<int:pk>/edit/
+[x] Create BlogDeleteView that extends appropriate generic view [] associated url path is post/<int:pk>/delete/
+[] Add urls to support all views, with appropriate names [] Add templates to support all views
+[] Add navigation links in appropriate locations to access all pages [] Make all necessary changes to project level files for project to run [] In other words, make it work